Jackson Pollock: Early life (1912–1936)

 Paul Jackson Pollock was born in Cody, Wyoming, on January 28, 1912, the youngest of five brothers.
-His parents, Stella May (née McClure) and LeRoy Pollock, were born and grew up in Tingley, Iowa, and were educated at Tingley High School.
+His parents, Stella May and LeRoy Pollock, were born and grew up in Tingley, Iowa, and were educated at Tingley High School.
 Stella is interred at Tingley Cemetery, Ringgold County, Iowa.
-His father had been born with the surname McCoy, but took the surname of his adoptive parents.
-Stella and LeRoy Pollock were Presbyterian; they were of Irish and Scots-Irish descent, respectively.
+His father had been born with the surname McCoy, but he took the surname of his adoptive parents.
+Stella and LeRoy Pollock were Presbyterian and were of Irish and Scots-Irish descent, respectively.
 LeRoy was a farmer and later a land surveyor for the government, moving for different jobs.
 Stella, proud of her family's heritage as weavers, made and sold dresses as a teenager.
-In November 1912, Stella took her sons to San Diego; Jackson was just 10 months old and would never return to Cody.
+In November 1912, Stella took her sons to San Diego; Pollock was just 10 months old and would never return to Cody.
 He subsequently grew up in Arizona and Chico, California.

 While living in the Vermont Square neighborhood of Los Angeles, Pollock enrolled at Manual Arts High School, from which he was expelled.
 Pollock had already been expelled in 1928 from another high school.
 During his early life, Pollock explored Native American culture while on surveying trips with his father.
 Pollock was also heavily influenced by Mexican muralists, particularly José Clemente Orozco, whose fresco Prometheus he would later call "the greatest painting in North America".

-In 1930, following his older brother Charles, Pollock moved to New York City, where they both studied under Thomas Hart Benton at the Art Students League.
+In 1930, following his oldest brother Charles, Pollock moved to New York City, where they both studied under Thomas Hart Benton at the Art Students League.
 Benton's rural American subject matter had little influence on Pollock's work, but his rhythmic use of paint and his fierce independence were more lasting.
 In the early 1930s, Pollock spent a summer touring the Western United States together with Glen Rounds, a fellow art student, and Benton, their teacher.

 Career (1936–1954)

 Pollock was introduced to the use of liquid paint in 1936 at an experimental workshop in New York City by the Mexican muralist David Alfaro Siqueiros.
 That summer, Pollock went to Dartmouth College to study José Clemente Orozco's 3,200 square foot mural, The Epic of American Civilization.
-He later used paint pouring as one of several techniques on canvases of the early 1940s, such as Male and Female and Composition with Pouring I. After moving to Springs, New York, Pollock began painting with his canvases laid out on the studio floor and he developed what was later called his "drip" technique.
+He later used paint pouring as one of several techniques on canvases of the early 1940s, such as Male and Female and Composition with Pouring I. After moving to Springs, New York, Pollock began painting with his canvases laid out on the studio floor, and he developed what was later called his "drip" technique.